/

 Press F to search

-Karl Gerstner's morphological box was the source of ideas for the ParaMat workshop.
-In the collective design process, the demand for a specific (good) design faded, and all students began to experiment freely and playfully.
-In eight hours, 24 collectively designed posters were created: three working groups of eight students each designed eight posters in eight rounds.
+Karl Gerstner's "morphological box" (Karl's Box), based on theories by Fritz Zwicky, is the source of inspiration for the ParaMat workshop.
+In the collective design process, the demand for a specific (good) design fades, and all students begin to experiment freely and playfully.
+In eight hours, 24 collectively designed posters are created, with three working groups of eight students each designing eight posters in eight rounds.

-Each student spontaneously chose one of the more or less meaningful themes (anarchy, XXL, chaos, YouTube, intoxication, etc.) to start the design process.
-After each round, the poster design was passed on to a member of the group in a clockwise direction.
-The designs were developed using a set of parameters such as font, relationship, and color.
-Nothing from the previous round could be deleted, only changed or added.
+Each student chooses one of the more or less meaningful themes (anarchy, chaos, dada, intoxication, yodel, XXL, etc.) to start the design process.
+After each round, the poster design is passed on to the next member of the group in a clockwise direction.
+The designs are developed using a set of parameters from “Karl’s Kasten“ such as font, relationship, and color.
+Nothing from the previous round can be deleted—only altered or added to.

-Everyone had only half an hour to react to the previous design and create a new impulse.
-At the end of the workshop, everyone was involved in every poster in their own group.
+Everyone has only half an hour to react to the previous design and create a new idea.
+At the end of the workshop, everyone has been involved in every poster created in their group.